Trump angers France and Britain with his NRA speech

 The Élysée palace responded to that comment by saying, "The free flow of arms within society does not constitute a shield against terrorist attacks.
 It can instead facilitate the planning of this type of attack."

-And the French ambassador to the United Nations, Gérard Araud, tweeted: "The statistics of the people killed by guns don't convince France to change its guns laws."
+And the French ambassador to the United States, Gérard Araud, tweeted: "The statistics of the people killed by guns don't convince France to change its guns laws."

 A group of about 10 men staged a series of coordinated attacks in Paris on November 13, 2015, killing at least 130 people and wounding hundreds.

-Note: Correction: A previous version of this story misstated the source of France's comments.
-The comments came from the French foreign ministry.
-It also incorrectly stated when Charlie Falconer was a UK Cabinet minister.
-He served as Lord Chancellor from 2003 until 2007, and Secretary of State for Justice in 2007.